 Students will be introduced to the range of EU external relations, to some of the key patterns in those relations, and to some of the specific relationships and policy areas that give substance to the EU's international actions.
-The focus is on issues of 'geo-economics' and political economy, and political/security issues will also be dealt with.
+The focus is on issues of 'geo-economics' and political economy, and political/security issues will also be dealt with

-P: Any 45 points at 100-level from the Arts Schedule.
-R: EURO 221
+P: Any 15 points at 100 level from EURA, or any 60 points at 100 level from the Schedule V of the BA.
+R. FURO 221